Accrual vs. Cash Accounting: Which Method Suits Your Business?

 3. Tax Benefits: Some businesses may benefit from deferring income and accelerating expenses to manage tax liabilities.

-Disadvantages of Cash Accounting
+Cons of Cash Accounting

 1. Inaccurate Financial Picture: Does not account for revenues and expenses when they are earned or incurred, potentially misrepresenting financial health.